Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 When I was that age, the comparison and online presence stopped when the computer screen turned off.
 I just cusped the bloom of social media in high school.
 MSN messenger was the leading online connector when I entered my teenage years, which evolved into MySpace.
 Laptops were for ‘business people’, not for any one and everyone like today.
 To show my age, we had the grey block family computer set up in the corner of the lounge room and dial up internet.

 Now the screen is life, we carry the power of a computer in our hand.
-Social media isn’t just a platform, it’s used as a stage where idealised identity is built, questioned, and sometimes dismantled in real time (cancel culture can get vicious and ruthless fast).
+Social media is a connector to the world and to communities, it can be a stage where idealised identity is built, questioned, and sometimes dismantled in real time (cancel culture can get vicious and ruthless fast).
 And it doesn’t wait for you to grow into yourself or to make mistakes and learn from them.
 It demands you already know and any apology given is meticulously dissected and critiqued for its perceived lack of authenticity or correct wording.

-I truly worry for this generation and not because they’re ‘less resilient’ than previous ones like so many seem to point and say.
-But because the pressure is stronger than ever, and the blame is on the kids who are born into a society that hasn’t existed without mass social media presence, of nearly literally everyone.
+I truly worry for this generation, not because they’re ‘less resilient’ than previous ones like so many seem to point and say, but because the pressure is stronger than ever.
+The blame is being lumped on the kids who are born into a society that hasn’t existed without mass social media presence, of nearly literally everyone.
 They don’t know life without it.
-And moreso, through us their whole ife is on there before they even have the autonomy to choose so.
+And more so, through their parents and carers, their whole life is on there before they even have the autonomy to choose so.

 This song is just bar after bar.
-The reality is this line, ‘comparison is killing me slowly’, she’s not exaggerating.
-Olivia identifies a feeling so many are ashamed to name.
-That silent self judgement /dejection that we are less than, who we follow online.
+The reality is this line, has no exaggeration.
+Olivia identifies a feeling so many are too ashamed to admit to.
+That silent self judgement that we are ‘less than’ who we follow online.
 Us adults all parrot the line “Social media is just a highlight reel” and we know this, but do we really believe it?
+Or do we ask ourselves “Why can’t I be like that?”, “Why can’t I do what they do?”.

-We know the reel is edited, filtered, sometimes faked… but it still gets in.
-We still measure ourselves against it, consciously or not.
+We know the reel is edited, filtered, sometimes faked… but we often still measure ourselves against it, consciously or not.
 I’ll admit I do it - even though I continually talk about how we shouldn’t!
 Your imperfection is perfection (except for me), show up when you can in the capacity you can (except for me, I should do more/better), social media is just a highlight reel (but not for me, it needs to reflect real life but also omit my kids who are the majority and consume most of my life).

 I know my capacity and spoons look different to others and for the most part I’m ok with that.
 But the thoughts creep in as I see other neurodivergent creators navigate physical and online spaces with so much more consistency and growth than I do, and I find myself wishing I could ‘just be better, just be more like… them’.
 Be more business minded.
 More professional.
 More.